 The Citizens Utilities Company Water Department provides service to Bullhead City and Palo Verde Meadows.
 If you need to talk to the company, you may call 520-758-1146.
 If you live in the southern half of Bullhead City your water provider is Bermuda Water Company at 520-763-6676.

-Southwest Gas Corporation supplies gas for Bullhead City.
+Southwest Gas Corporation supplies gas to Bullhead City.
 You can call their office at 520-763-7766.

 Mohave Electric Cooperative meets the electrical needs of the city at 520-763-1100.